Madras Presidency: Languages

-The Tamil, Telugu, Malayalam, Kannada, Odia, Tulu and English languages were all spoken in the Madras Presidency.
-Tamil was spoken in the southern districts of the presidency from a few miles north of Madras city as far west as the Nilgiri hills and Western Ghats.
-Telugu was spoken in the districts to the north of Madras city and to the east of Bellary and Anantapur districts.
-In the district of South Kanara, the western part of Bellary and Anantapur districts and parts of Malabar, Kannada was spoken.
-Malayalam was spoken in the districts of Malabar and South Kanara and the princely states of Travancore and Cochin, while Tulu was spoken in South Canara.
-Oriya was spoken in the districts of then Ganjam and Vizagapatam.
-English was spoken by Anglo-Indians and Eurasians.
-It was also the link language for the presidency and the official language of British India in which all government proceedings and court hearings were conducted.
+The official languages of the province were Hindustani and English and by 1940 after the Hindustani imposition protests, Tamil was recognised as an official language along with Hindustani and English.
+Tamil was the most spoken language while Telugu, Malayalam, Kannada, Odia, Tulu and English languages were significant minorities.
+Tamil was spoken in the southern districts of the presidency from a few miles north of Madras city as far west as the Nilgiri Mountains and Western Ghats.
+Telugu was spoken in the districts to the north of Madras city and to the eastern parts of Bellary and Anantapur districts.
+In the district of South Kanara, the western part of Bellary and Anantapur districts, Kannada was spoken.
+Malayalam was spoken in the districts of Malabar and southern parts of South Kanara and the princely states of Travancore and Cochin, while Tulu was spoken in South Canara.
+Odia was spoken in the districts of then Ganjam and Vizagapatam.
+English was spoken by the Anglo-Indians and Eurasians.
+Hindustani was spoken by the North Indian immigrants in Madras and South Canara.

 According to the 1871 census, there were 14,715,000 people who spoke Tamil, 11,610,000 people who spoke Telugu, 2,324,000 people who spoke Malayalam, 1,699,000 spoke Canarese or Kannada, 640,000 people spoke Oriya and 29,400 people spoke Tulu.
-The 1901 census returned 15,182,957 speakers of Tamil, 14,276,509 Telugu-speakers, 2,861,297 speakers of Malayalam, 1,518,579 were speakers of Kannada, 1,809,314 spoke Oriya, 880,145 spoke Hindusthani/Urdu and 1,680,635 spoke other languages.
+The 1901 census returned 15,182,957 speakers of Tamil, 14,276,509 Telugu-speakers, 2,861,297 speakers of Malayalam, 1,518,579 were speakers of Kannada, 1,809,314 spoke Oriya, 880,145 spoke Hindustani and 1,680,635 spoke other languages.
 At the time of Indian independence, Tamil and Telugu speakers made up over 78% of the total population of the presidency, with Kannada, Malayalam and Tulu speakers making up the rest.